Rook placements and orbit harmonics: Introduction

-Write $\ZZZ_{n,m,r}\subseteq\Mat_{n\times m}(\CC)$ for the set of all rook placements on the $n\times m$ board of size $r\le\min\{m,n\}$. \end{definition} Note that $\ZZZ_{n,n,n} = \symm_n \subseteq \Mat_{n\times n}(\CC)$.
-Consequently, the rook placement locus $\ZZZ_{n,m,r}$ is a generalization of the permutation matrix locus $\symm_n$ visited by Rhoades.
-Interestingly, the equivariant log-concavity phenomenon of $R(\symm_n)$ mentioned by Rhoades \cite{MR4821538} seems to hold for our $R(\ZZZ_{n,m,r})$ (verified by coding, see Conjecture~\ref{conj:log-concavity} for details).
+Our results about $R(\ZZZ_{n,m,r})$ in this paper may help solve the log-concavity conjectures in Rhoades \cite{MR4821538} and Chen \cite{chen2008logconcavityqlogconvexityconjectureslongest} mentioned above.
+The reasons are as follows: \begin{itemize} \item Note that $\ZZZ_{n,n,n} = \symm_n \subseteq \Mat_{n\times n}(\CC)$.
+Consequently, the rook placement locus $\ZZZ_{n,m,r}$ is a generalization of the permutation matrix locus $\symm_n$ studied by Rhoades.
+Interestingly, the equivariant log-concavity of $R(\symm_n)$ conjectured by Rhoades \cite{MR4821538} seems to hold for our $R(\ZZZ_{n,m,r})$ (verified by coding, see Conjecture~\ref{conj:log-concavity} for details).
 Therefore, with the flexibility of $\ZZZ_{n,m,r}$ arising from more parameters $n,m,r$ than the unique parameter $n$ for $\symm_n$, we may obtain more potential induction strategies to show Rhoades's equivariant log-concavity conjecture for $R(\symm_n)$.
-The chains of surjections in Figure~\ref{fig:graded-surj} may also provide tools for this potential induction.
+The chains of surjections in Figure~\ref{fig:graded-surj} may also provide tools for this potential induction. \item Moreover, we have $\ZZZ_{n,n,n}=\UZ_{n,n,n} =\symm_n\subseteq \Mat_{n\times n}(\CC)$, so they are distinct generalizations of the permutation matrix locus $\symm_n$.
+Both $R(\ZZZ_{n,m,r})$ and $R(\UZ_{n,m,r})$ are conjectured to be equivariantly log-concave (Conjecture~\ref{conj:log-concavity} and \cite[Conjecture 6.1]{liu2025extensionviennotsshadowrook}).
+Surprisingly, Proposition~\ref{prop:UZ-surj} reveals a tight connection between $R(\ZZZ_{n,m,r})$ and $R(\UZ_{n,m,r})$.
+This connection may thereby generate more potential tools to prove the equivariant log-concavity of $R(\symm_n)$ conjectured by Rhoades \cite{MR4821538} and hence the log-concavity conjecture of Chen \cite{chen2008logconcavityqlogconvexityconjectureslongest} mentioned above. \end{itemize}